GNOME Software

 GNOME Software is a utility for installing applications and updates on Linux.
 It is part of the GNOME Core Applications, and was introduced in GNOME 3.10.

 It is the GNOME front-end to the PackageKit, in turn a front-end to several package management systems, which include systems based on both RPM and DEB.

 The program is used to add and manage software repositories as well as Ubuntu Personal Package Archives (PPA).
 Ubuntu replaced its previous Ubuntu Software Center program with GNOME Software starting with Ubuntu 16.04 LTS, and re-branded it as "Ubuntu Software".

 It also supports fwupd for servicing of system firmware.

+GNOME Software supports automatic updates for Flatpak applications and for system packages/updates since GNOME 3.30 in 2018.
+Users can control whether Flatpak updates are automatically downloaded and installed.

 GNOME Software removed Snap support in July 2019, due to code quality issues, lack of integration (specifically, the user can't tell what snap is doing after they click "install" and that it generally ignores GNOME's settings), and the fact that it competes with the GNOME-supported Flatpak standard.